A THEMED EDITION!

 Decarbonizing the music business?
 In theory, the principle seems to have been accepted.
 But actually doing so means confronting the way the industry operates with real upheaval.
 What are the stakes and consequences of decarbonization?
 Are we really ready?
 And how?
 Given the urgency of the challenge, MaMA has decided to devote an entire afternoon to the subject, with several debates...

-What are the symbolic factors that determine an artist's level of notoriety today: the number of people in attendance, the size of the venues, the number of dates played?
-If the mobility of the public is in the spotlight, so is the mobility of artists.
-Touring with improbable routing, flying to a date on the other side of the world or to three countries in one weekend, pyrotechnic effects, ever-increasing scenography...
-How sustainable are these practices?
-Is success compatible with sobriety, and vice versa?
-How can we "make a career" in a +4°c world?
-Is another vision of success possible?
+What are the symbolic markers that today determine an artist's level of notoriety: the number of people in attendance, the size of the venues, the number of dates played?
+If the mobility of audiences is in the spotlight, so too is that of artists.
+Tours with improbable routing, the use of airplanes for a date on the other side of the world or to scour three countries in one weekend, pyrotechnic effects, the movement of ever-increasing scenography...

 With her singular, powerful voice, 23-year-old Zaho de Sagazan already has the makings of a great artist.